 - Grasp the head of your penis, not the skin.
 If you are not circumcised, pull your foreskin back before grasping the head of your penis.
 Pull your penis straight out.

 - Locate the area to be injected (right behind the middle of your penis).
 Wipe it with an alcohol swab.
 Let go of the head of your penis and pick up the syringe with 2 hands.

 - Remove the cap covering the needle.
 Look at the syringe to make sure the dose is correct and you haven't pushed any medication out by accident.
 Hold the syringe between your thumb, index and middle fingers like a pen or a dart.
 Do not place your index finger or thumb on the plunger until the needle is all the way in the skin.

 - Once again, grasp the head of your penis and pull it straight out.
 You must keep tension on your penis; do not twist it since this could lead to injecting the wrong area.

 - Touch the needle to the skin and quickly slide it into the shaft of your penis.
 Remember to avoid any veins.
-Make sure to insert the needle at a slight angle (see Figure 4).
+Make sure to insert the needle at a slight angle (as showin in Figure 3).

 - Move your finger so that your index (pointer) finger or your thumb can push in the plunger.

 - Quickly push down on the plunger to inject the medication into the shaft of your penis.
 Be careful not to pull the syringe out as you are injecting the medication.